-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Columbia Gateway Urban Renewal Agency's basic financial statements.
-The introductory section and supplementary information presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Agency's basic financial statements.
+The Officials of the Agency and supplemental information are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The supplementary information, as listed in the table of contents, is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The supplemental information, as listed in the table of contents, is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, this information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.

-The introductory section has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.
+The Officials of the Agency have not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.